TASEmulators/BizHawk/README.md

 Once it's downloaded and extracted, go into the repo's `Dist` folder and run `BuildAndPackage_Release.bat`.
 This is the same process used by AppVeyor.

-For anything more complicated than just building, you'll need an IDE like [VS Community 2019](https://visualstudio.microsoft.com/vs/community), currently the best free C# IDE (you may prefer Rider, MonoDevelop, or something else).
+For anything more complicated than just building, you'll need an IDE like [VS Community 2019](https://visualstudio.microsoft.com/vs/community), currently the best free C# IDE (you may prefer Rider, VS Code, or something else).
 To build with VS, open `BizHawk.sln` and use the toolbar to choose `Release | Any CPU | BizHawk.Client.EmuHawk` and click the Start button.
 See [*Compiling* at TASVideos](http://tasvideos.org/Bizhawk/Compiling.html) for more detailed instructions (warning: somewhat outdated).

 [to top](#bizhawk)